Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/06-usage-tests.rst

 This MUST result in 40 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with Access_Type Controlled; the same again for Access_Type Open; and 20 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with Access_Type Free_To_Read.

-E.6.4 Year of Publication
+E.6.2 Year of Publication
 """""""""""""""""""""""""

-Year of publication (YOP) is useful in evaluating usage of archive content.
+Year of publication (YOP) is useful in evaluating usage of archive content for Data_Types that can be published serially, namely:

+* Article
+* Conference_Item
+* Conference
+* Journal
+* News_Item
+* Newspaper_or_Newsletter

-The auditor MUST confirm the YOP of items covered in other audit tests described above, with appropriate and proportionate spot checks covering a minimum of 20% of all items tested.
+The auditor MUST confirm the YOP of items covered in other audit tests described above, with appropriate and proportionate spot checks covering a minimum of 20% of all items tested from the relevant Data_Types.

 If the YOP appearing in the COUNTER Reports is different from that of the item for more than 10% of the checked items, the auditor must expand their spot checks to cover at least 40% of tested items.
 If 10% or more of the items have a different YOP from that in the COUNTER Reports, the report provider has failed the YOP audit test.
 To use the example of audit tests under Option 1 above: